Practical Bayes-Optimal Membership Inference Attacks: Bayes-Optimal Node-Level MIAs Against GNNs

-In a strict Bayesian sense, this models the uncertainty over whether the target node is part of the training set.
 However, directly sampling from this distribution would require training a separate set of shadow models for each pair $(v,\tmcM)$, which is computationally infeasible.
 For $N$ target nodes, $M$ samples of $\tmcM$, and $K$ shadow models per configuration, this would amount to training $N\times M\times K$ models.
-To reduce the number of shadow models, we approximate the posterior $p(\bphi|\tmcM,\mcG)$ with its prior $p(\bphi|\mcG)$.
+To reduce the number of shadow models, we approximate $p(\bphi|m_v=0,\tmcM,\mcG)$ by a distribution $p(\bphi|\mcG)$ only dependent on the data population.
 This simplification allows us to reuse the same set of shadow models across all targets and sampled membership configurations $\tmcM$.
 More precisely, the adversary samples subgraphs $\mcG_1,\dots,\mcG_K$ from~$\mcG$ and use them to train shadow models.
 Ideally, the adversary should sample subgraphs and train shadow models using a similar procedure as the challenger.
 However, this distribution is constrained by the adversary's side information.

 The integral in \eqref{Eq:BayesOptimalMI} can then be approximated as

 where $\mcT$ is the training algorithm.